 PuTTY is a terminal emulator.
 It enables you to log into another computer, which may be on the same network, or that could be accessed over the internet.
 The basic program has no security, but you can combine it with SSH to add on authentication and encryption to protect remote connections across the internet.

 The tool also includes a file transfer facility, which can be made secure by adding in SCP and SFTP.
 The original software was written for Microsoft Windows, but now there are also versions that run on Linux and Unix.

 The program is old.
 It was originally released in 1999.
-Regular users have become reliant on the program despite its relatively unsophisticated interface.
-Nobody questions why the name is spelled with irregular case as “PuTTY.”
+System administrators & regular users have become reliant on the program despite its relatively unsophisticated interface.
+Nobody questions why the name is spelled with an irregular case as “PuTTY.”
 No one questions what the acronym means — the name doesn’t actually stand for anything.

 - KiTTY – Fork of PuTTY that includes SCP and runs on Windows, Linux, Unix, and Mac OS.

 - MobaXterm – This tool is free for home use and has a paid professional version.
 It runs on Windows but supports Linux commands.

 - mRemoteNG – Free Windows software that allows you to run multiple sessions in a tabbed interface.